Response CloudStorage

 (6) Mark whole job as failed if this response fails: Normally a job is not necessarily considered to be erroneous if a single Response fails (see section Status of response - error behaviour).
 But it can be enforced with this option here.

-(7) Additional text on error: Here you can specify an additional log text for the error case.
+(7) Additional text on error: Here you can specify additional log text for the error case.

 Example Azure Blob Storage